Erika Piancastelli

-Erika Piancastelli (born June 20, 1996) is an Italian-American professional softball player for the Volts of the Athletes Unlimited Softball League (AUSL).
+Erika Piancastelli (born June 20, 1996) is an Italian-American professional softball player for the El Águila de Veracruz of the Mexican Softball League.
 She plays international softball for Italy and competed in the 2020 Summer Olympics.
 Born in Italy, Piancastelli eventually went to play college softball at McNeese State, where she holds multiple career records.

-She is the Southland Conference leader in RBIs, home runs, doubles, slugging percentage and walks, and achieved a rare feat as the four-time conference Player of The Year.
-She is one of the elite NCAA Division I softball hitters to amass a .400 batting average, 200 RBI, 75 home runs and an .800 slugging career.
+She is the Southland Conference leader in RBIs, home runs, doubles, slugging percentage and walks, and was the four-time conference Player of The Year.
+She is one of the NCAA Division I softball hitters to record a .400 batting average, 200 RBI, 75 home runs and an .800 slugging career.
 She played in the inaugural season of Athletes Unlimited Softball league.